CodingItWrong/codingitwrong.com/books.md

 Links take you to InformIT, a distributor where you can buy physical books or DRM-free ebooks.

-*The links below are affiliate links: if you purcahse through them I make a little money without any cost to you.
+*The links below are affiliate links: if you purchase through them I make a little money without any cost to you.
 If you'd rather not use these links, feel free to search for these books at your preferred bookseller.
 I recommend InformIT for DRM-free ebooks.*

 <ul class="media-list d-none d-md-block">